pulp-platform/pulp-trainlib/README.md

 ![PULP-TrainLib's Primitives](./assets/img/pulp-trainlib-primitives.png)

-Note that every training step for most of the layers is implemented as a Matrix Multiplication (MM) between tensor data.
+Note that every training step for most of the layers are implemented as a Matrix Multiplication (MM) between tensor data.
 E.g., for a Conv2D and Fully-Connected Layer, the structure and sizes of the involved matrices can be represented as follows:

 ![MM-based training primitives](./assets/img/pulp-trainlib-mm-flow.png)